sdsc-innovation/cookiecutter-python/README.md

 ## Design choices and tools

  * Python 3.10 is chosen as a minimum, as 3.9 will reach end-of-life in 2025.
- * A `pyproject.toml` file is the [recommended](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/#is-pyproject-toml-mandatory) way to store configuration.
+ * A [`pyproject.toml`](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) file is the [recommended](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/#is-pyproject-toml-mandatory) way to store configuration.
+ * [PyPA](https://www.pypa.io/en/latest/)'s [Setuptools](https://setuptools.pypa.io/en/latest/) is used as build backend, as this is historically the most common solution.
+However, other options are discussed in [Python Packaging User Guide](https://packaging.python.org/en/latest/), such as [Hatch](https://hatch.pypa.io/latest/) or [Poetry](https://python-poetry.org/).
- * [Poetry](https://python-poetry.org/) is used as build system instead of [PyPA](https://www.pypa.io/en/latest/)'s [Setuptools](https://setuptools.pypa.io/en/latest/), as the configuration syntax is cleaner.
-However, if you require CPython extensions, you will need to use [Setuptools extension system](https://setuptools.pypa.io/en/latest/userguide/ext_modules.html).
-Note that `setup.py` and Setuptools are **not** [deprecated](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) as a build backend.
+ * No `setup.py` is provided, as typical projects do not need to access low-level Setuptools configuration.
+Note that `setup.py` and Setuptools are not [deprecated](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) as a build backend; [building C extensions](https://setuptools.pypa.io/en/latest/userguide/ext_modules.html) will require this file.
  * `requirements.txt` is used to define development dependencies.
 An `environment.yml` is also provided for [Conda](http://conda.io) users.
+Installation dependencies should be defined in `pyproject.toml`.
  * The [`src` layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) is used, to enforce proper use of [editable](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) installation during development.
  * [Ruff](https://docs.astral.sh/ruff/) is used for code formatting and linting, using mostly the default configuration.
  * [pytest](https://pytest.org/) is used for unit testing, as the standard `unittest` module tends to be more verbose.